 There was another revision of the standard C language in 2007 which was informally called C1X.
 It was officially published in 2011 and called C11.

 This version is the current C standard and it was published in 2018.
-It introduced no new language features, only technical corrections and clarifications to the shortcomings in C11.
+It introduced no new language features, only technical corrections and clarifications of the shortcomings in C11.